-Widowed on her wedding night, sheltered socialite Judy Benjamin proves susceptible to a persuasive recruitment officer extolling the joys of life in the “new” army.
+Widowed on her wedding night, sheltered and spoiled socialite Judy Benjamin (Goldie Hawn) is feeling forlorn and forsaken and so proves susceptible to a wily and persuasive recruitment officer extolling the joys of life in the “new army of the 80s”.

 But, however unfit Judy may be for the military, the army is even less prepared for her.

 Against the odds, Judy accepts the challenges facing her and miraculously becomes a good soldier.
 Eventually, she gets a European posting with NATO and presently meets wealthy French doctor Henri Tremont (Armand Assante).
 It looks as though a love affair might develop, but after a lifetime of being possessed by parents, fiance, husband and now the Army, she feels that life might be more satisfying on her own.

 At a time when everyone was looking for a star vehicle for Goldie Hawn, she turned up in this high-octane tale about a Jewish princess who joins the US Army.